-- Polling district - the geographical area created by sub-dividing an electoral area.
-All wards within Broadland are divided into polling districts, which form the basis upon which the register of electors is produced.
-Most polling districts are defined by parish boundaries but there are exceptions.
+These are geographical areas created by dividing an electoral area into.
+All wards within Broadland are divided into polling districts, and a register of electors for each of these districts is produced.
+Most polling districts are defined by parish (village or town) boundaries but there are exceptions.
 Unless there are special circumstances, each parish must be in a separate polling district.

-- Polling place - the designated area for a polling district in which a polling station is located.
+These are designated areas for a polling district in which a polling station is located.

-- Polling station - the actual area where the process of voting takes place, e.g. a room in a community centre or school.
+These are the actual buildings where the process of voting takes place, e.g. a room in a community centre or school.